fortinetsolutions/GCP-DeploymentManagerTemplates/examples/ha-active-passive/README.md

     - Sync
     - Management
 1. Firewalls
-    - Creates 'INGRESS' and 'EGRESS' rules allowgin all protocols.
+    - Creates 'INGRESS' and 'EGRESS' rules allowing all protocols.
 1. Route
     - Creates a route which has 'Next Hop IP' defined.
 1. External/Static IP